Sources of Funding

 Tuition Fee Loans

-UK and EU students are usually eligible for government-funded loans to cover the full cost of their undergraduate tuition fees.
-You repay the loan in installments after you graduate, and only once you are earning £21,000 a year or more.
+UK students are usually eligible for government-funded loans to cover the full cost of their undergraduate tuition fees.
+You repay the loan in installments after you graduate, and only once you are earning £27,295 a year or more.

 Cambridge Bursary Scheme

-If you are a UK or EU student from a household with an annual income of less than £42,620, then you are likely to be eligible for a Cambridge Bursary of up to £3,500 in the first year.
+If you are a UK student starting from 2021 onwards and from a household with an annual income of less than £62,215, then you are likely to be eligible for a Cambridge Bursary of up to £3,500 a year.
 These are not loans and do not have to be repaid.
 Cambridge Bursaries are automatically awarded to eligible students who have applied to Student Finance, with no additional application needed.
 They are awarded in addition to any tuition fee or maintenance loans you receive from the government.

 Magdalene College Bursaries

-For those who are entitled to the full Cambridge Bursary, Magdalene will add a further College Bursary of up to £1,500 per annum, bringing the total annual bursaries available for the least wealthy students to £5,000 a year.
+For those who are entitled to the full Cambridge Bursary, Magdalene will add a further College Bursary of up to £1,000 per annum.
 As with the Cambridge Bursaries, these College Bursaries are not loans and do not have to be repaid.
 Magdalene College Bursaries are made possible by the generosity of Magdalene alumni.

 Cambridge Trust Scholarships

-A major source of funding for students from overseas are the Commonwealth and International Cambridge Trusts, which provide competitive part-cost awards to students who pay the University composition fee at the overseas rate (UK and EU students should apply to the Cambridge Bursary Scheme, above).
-Find more information here.
+A major source of funding for students from overseas are the Commonwealth and International Cambridge Trusts, which provide competitive part-cost awards to students who pay the University composition fee at the overseas rate (UK students should apply to the Cambridge Bursary Scheme, above).
+Find more information on the Cambridge Trust website.

 Jardine Foundation Scholarships

 Magdalene is one of four Cambridge colleges whose students are eligible for generous scholarships offered by the Jardine Foundation to students from various countries in Southeast Asia.
-These scholarships are competetive, but provide a stipend as well as full cover for tuition and college fees for the duration of your degree.
-Find out about your eligibility and how to apply here.
+These scholarships are competitive, but provide a stipend as well as full cover for tuition and college fees for the duration of your degree.
+Find out about your eligibility and how to apply on the Jardine Scholarship Award website.
+The Jardine scholarship application deadline for those applying for 2023 entry is 21 October 2022.

 Prince Philip Scholarship